sombriks/sombriks-hq/src/pages/blog/0043-knex-still-rocks-on-modern-node.md

-With migrations one can be sure about database schema version and application expectations about this database since the app runs special scripts (the migrations) to put the datbase in the expected state.
+With migrations one can be sure about database schema version and application expectations about this database since the app runs special scripts (the migrations) to put the database in the expected state.

 ### Knex migrations basics

 Enabling migrations on your project is easy as this: